Skip to main content

 tip

 • one of the deployment steps fails.
 In this case, the Data Product is in a corrupted state, since some of its components may be already deployed and available, while others are not.
-In this case, witboost does not automatically roll back any of the already deployed components, since their deployment could require a long time or a significant amount of resources.
+In this case, Witboost does not automatically roll back any of the already deployed components, since their deployment could require a long time or a significant amount of resources.
 From here the user can decide to solve the deployment problems and trigger another deployment operation, or to undeploy the whole data product (this will remove the components already deployed).

 • the deployment completes with success.
 One of the steps that the Provisioner module performs is the registration of the deployed data product in the Marketplace.
 So from now on the data product can be visible to all the consumers that access the Marketplace.